TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is PaaS?

-Platform as a Service (PaaS) is a cloud computing service model where a provider delivers a platform to customers, typically including operating system, programming language execution environment, database, and web server.
+Platform as a Service (PaaS) is a cloud computing service model where a provider delivers a platform to customers, typically including an operating system, programming language execution environment, database, and web server.
 PaaS facilitates application development, deployment, and management without the complexity of building and maintaining the underlying infrastructure.

 What is shell scripting?
 How do we use the script for Automation?